Stop Building Flaky Agents: Use Workflows & Memory

 The agent appears to have perfect memory while only using a fraction of the context window.
 This isn’t just clever engineering - it’s functionally necessary once conversations extend beyond a few dozen messages.

-Coordination Through Agent Networks
+Coordination Through Supervisor Agents

 Sometimes you need both structure and flexibility.
 Pure workflows are too rigid.
 Pure agents are too unpredictable.

-Always produce comprehensive, well-structured responses.`, model: openai('gpt-5'),
+Always produce comprehensive, well-structured responses.`, model: 'openai/gpt-5.5',

 // Available primitives agents: { researchAgent, writingAgent }, workflows: { activityPlannerWorkflow }, tools: { weatherTool },